 Cultural Influence

-• There have been 5 West Side Story cast albums released including the: 1957 Original Broadway Cast, 1961 Movie Cast, 1985 Studio Cast, 1997 Studio Cast, and the 2009 New Broadway Cast.
+- There have been five West Side Story cast albums released, including: the 1957 Original Broadway Cast, the 1961 Movie Cast, the 1985 Studio Cast, the 1997 Studio Cast and the 2009 New Broadway Cast.

-• Countless artists have sung, played and been inspired by West Side Story's music, and references to it in popular TV shows, movie, and books are too great to measure.
+- Countless artists have sung, played and been inspired by West Side Story's music, and references to it in popular TV shows, movie and books are too great to measure.

 Trivia